XiaogangHe/InVEST-Cities-in-Nature/website/case-studies/introduction.md

 ---
 id: case-studies-introduction
-title: Moja global - Case studies
+title: Cities in Nature - Case studies
 slug: /introduction
 ---

-This section will host the case studies under moja global.
+This section will showcase studio projects under Cities in Nature.